Frequently Asked Questions

 • According to a 2013 Pew poll, majorities of Muslims in diverse countries believe that women should be free to choose whether or not to cover their hair.

 • The traditional clothing worn by Muslim men in such places as South Asia, where they wear a loose shirt and pants (shalvar-khamees), or in some Arab countries, where men wear what looks like a long gown (jalaba) and a head covering (kuffiyah).
+While it is not as common to see this type of male dress in America, many Muslim men grow a beard and wear a head covering that looks like a skull cap called a kufi.

 • However, abortion out of fear of financial need is prohibited in the Qur’an because the Qur’an teaches that God is the provider for all of His creation.

-• Some Muslim scholars believe that Asiyah, the wife of Pharaoh, and Mary, the mother of Jesus, might have been prophets because they received revelations from God.
+• Some Muslim scholars believe that Eve, Asiyah (the wife of Pharaoh who raised Moses), the mother of Moses, and Mary, the mother of Jesus, are considered prophets because they received revelations from God.
+They are examples of the many righteous and influential women mentioned in the Qur’an.

 • We define feminism as a movement to establish the equality of men and women.
 By this definition, yes, many Muslims identify as both Muslim and feminist.